mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/zoneddatetime/index.md

 ## Static methods

 - {{jsxref("Temporal/ZonedDateTime/compare", "Temporal.ZonedDateTime.compare()")}}
-  - : Returns a number (-1, 0, 1) indicating whether the first datetime comes before, is the same as, or comes after the second datetime.
+  - : Returns a number (-1, 0, 1) indicating whether the first date-time comes before, is the same as, or comes after the second date-time.
 Equivalent to comparing the {{jsxref("Temporal/ZonedDateTime/epochNanoseconds", "epochNanoseconds")}} of the two datetimes.
 - {{jsxref("Temporal/ZonedDateTime/from", "Temporal.ZonedDateTime.from()")}}
   - : Creates a new `Temporal.ZonedDateTime` object from another `Temporal.ZonedDateTime` object, an object with date, time, and time zone properties, or an ISO 8601 string.